Paul Willert

-Max Paul Georg Willert (12 December 1901 – 17 June 1988) was a German musicologist and baritone singer.
+Max Paul Georg Willert (12 December 1901 – 17 June 1988) was a German musicologist and baritone.

 Life

 Willert was born in 1901 as the son of a teacher and a housewife in Tanna, Thuringia.
 He was a pupil at the elementary school and the Realgymnasium in Bad Frankenhausen.
 Until the first teacher's examination in 1921 he attended the teacher's seminar.
 Leipzig.
 In 1924 the second teacher's examination followed.
 After a short Volksschule teacher period in Chemnitz, he studied musicology, music pedagogy and German literature at the Leipzig University and singing at the University of Music and Theatre Leipzig from 1926 to 1928.
 He also passed the Maturazeugnis for elementary school teachers at the Friedrich-Schiller-Schule (Leipzig).
 In 1928 he acquired the teaching qualification for singing and then worked as a music teacher at the Realgymnasium in Greiz as well as a concert and oratorio singer.

 In 1933 the entire teaching staff of the Realgymnasium joined the NSDAP.
 In 1938 he was granted leave of absence for studies at the Musikhochschule Weimar; he passed the state examinations for music, musicology and German (upper school) and was an assistant at the musicological institute of the University of Jena.
 In 1940 he was awarded a doctorate in German Studies by Arthur Witte and Bernhard Kummer at the Faculty of Philosophy with the dissertation as Dr. phil.
 From 1940 to 1942 he was music teacher at the Realgymnasium Greiz.
 In 1941 he passed the assessors' examination in Weimar.
 In 1942 he became a secondary school teacher at the Aufbauschule in Weimar and lecturer at the Music Pedagogical Institute of the Weimar Academy of Music.
 In February 1943 he was drafted into the Wehrmacht, where he worked as military musician among others.
 From April 1945 to March 1947 he spent time in French war captivity in Heidenheim-Kreuznach-Rennes.